Orbit Closures and Invariants: Separability of

 Recall that a pair $(G,H)$ of reductive groups with $H\leq G$ is called a \emph{reductive pair} if $\hh = \Lie(H)$ splits off as a direct $H$-module summand of $\Gg=\Lie(G)$, where $H$ acts via the adjoint action of $G$ on $\Gg$, and a subgroup $A \leq G$ is called \emph{separable in $G$} if

-\begin{prop} Suppose $X$ has good dimension and hypotheses (a)--(c) of Theorem~\ref{thm:normaliso} hold.
-Suppose one of the following holds: \begin{itemize} \item[(i)] there exists $x\in X$ such that there is an \'etale slice through $x$ for the $G$-action; \item[(ii)] $H$ is separable in $G$, $(G,H)$ is a reductive pair and there exists $x\in X$ such that $G_x= H$ and $G\cdot x$ is separable. \end{itemize} Then $\psi_{X,H}$ is separable. \end{prop}
+\begin{prop} Suppose an affine $G$-variety $X$ has good dimension and hypotheses (a)--(c) of Theorem~\ref{thm:normaliso} hold.
+Suppose one of the following holds: \begin{itemize} \item[(i)] there exists $x\in X$ such that $G_x= H$ and there is an \'etale slice through $x$ for the $G$-action; \item[(ii)] $H$ is separable in $G$, $(G,H)$ is a reductive pair and there exists $x\in X$ such that $G_x= H$ and $G\cdot x$ is separable. \end{itemize} Then $\psi_{X,H}$ is separable. \end{prop}

 \begin{proof} By the argument of Theorem~\ref{thm:normaliso}, $\psi_{X,H}$ is dominant.
 Suppose first that (i) holds.
-Let $S$ be an \'etale slice through $x$ for the $G$-action.
+Let $x\in X$ with $G_x= H$ and let $S$ be an \'etale slice through $x$ for the $G$-action.
 By the definition of \'etale slices and the proof of \cite[Prop.\ 8.6]{BaRi}, there exists a $G$-stable open neigbourhood $U$ of $x$ in $X$ such that $G_y\leq G_x$ for all $y\in S\cap U$ and the obvious maps $G\times (S\cap U)\ra X$ and $(S\cap U)/H\ra X/G$ are \'etale.
-As $H$ is a principal stabilizer for $X$, we must have $G_y= H$ for all $y\in S\cap U$; so in fact, $x\in X^H$ and the map $S\cap U\ra X/G$ is \'etale.
+As $H$ is a principal stabilizer for $X$, we can assume after replacing $U$ with a smaller open set that $G_y$ is conjugate to $H$ for all $y\in S\cap U$.
+We have $G_x= H$ by hypothesis, so it follows that $G_y= H$ for all $y\in S\cap U$.
 As the set of stable points of $X$ is $G$-stable, open and nonempty and the set of smooth points of $X/G$ is open and nonempty, there is a nonempty $G$-stable open subset $U_1$ of $U$ such that $G\cdot y$ is closed and $\pi_{X,G}(y)$ is a smooth point of $X/G$ for all $y\in U_1$.